yiisoft/yii2/docs/guide/db-migrations.md

 }
 ```

-> Note: primary key is added automatically and is named `id` by default.
+> Note: Primary key is added automatically and is named `id` by default.
 If you want to use another name you may
 > specify it explicitly like `--fields="name:primaryKey"`.

 #### Foreign keys